nikkikobako/MS1-Go-Vegan/README.md

 ## Introductions to my Project <a name="introduction"></a>
 My project is to help people transition to vegan, it is to encourage someone to take the first step in the journey to a more sustainable, compasionate healthy lifestyle.

-So are you curious about what going Vegan means?
+If you are curious about what going Vegan means?
+Then my website will help with motivation and reasons why going vegan is the best choose you can make for the animals, the planet and your health.
-If you are, you are in the right place.
-We live in a world that is vastly different from our ancestors, the modern world bombards us with advertisements, fast foods, quick fixes and the easy path to utopia.
-Yet at the same time it removes us from what really happens to our food, the additives affecting our health, the impact to our environment and the cost to the animals we eat.

-People in all walks of life are going vegan, for the animals, for the environment, for their health.
-Whatever your reason for considering the vegan lifestyle, we can all do our part in improving the world we live in.
+And if you need help in your transition, let me support you, just join my go vegan challange.

 To see the live project [click here](https://nikkikobako.github.io/MS1-Go-Vegan/)